inview-club/devops-cases/README.md

 ## 🗝️ How to submit a solution on GitHub

 Each case folder has a solutions subdirectory where you can add your solution and get feedback by creating a pull request.
+Learn more about how to submit solutions in CONTRIBUTING.md.

 ## 🤝 Contacts